JenSeReal/otel-getting-started/tutorial/content/intro/overview_of_otel/index.md

 Generally speaking, we use the OpenTelemetry API to add instrumentation to our source code.
 In practice, instrumentation can be achieved in various ways, such as:
 - manual instrumentation
-  - requires modification of source code
+  - requires modification of the source code
   - allows fine-grained control over what and how telemetry gets generated
 - auto-instrumentation (if available) and library instrumentation to avoid code changes
-  - can be used to getting started quickly with observability
+  - can be used to get started quickly with observability
   - collects predefined metrics, traces and logs within a library or framework
   - added after the fact by injecting an agent (or already included inside the library or framework)
   - requires close to zero code changes